softdevteam/krun/examples/README.md

 ## Using a Krun results file

-Krun generates a bzipped Json file containing results of all executions.
+Krun generates a bzipped JSON file containing results of all executions.
-This directory (`examples/`) contains two Python scripts which show how to consume results in Krun format:

-  * `results2csv.py` which converts the results data to `.csv` files
-  * `chart_results.py` which shows a number of interactive charts

-`results2csv.py` only requires the Python standard library.
-`chart_results.py` requires maptplotlib and statsmodels v0.6 or higher.

-The structure of the Json results is as follows:
+The structure of the JSON results is as follows:

 ```python
 {